dinomatic/docs.dinomatic.com/source/docs/kemoku/shortcodes.md

 [sb_pros_cons]
 [sb_payment_methods]
 [sb_countries]
+[sb_services heading="HEADING|none" bonus="" button_text=""]
 ```

-There's noting to configure in these shortcodes, simply add the shortcodes where you want to display them, and they are ready.
+Except for **Review Services**, there's noting to configure in the shortcodes, simply add the shortcodes where you want to display them, and they are ready.

 ### Shortcode Generator